Pregnant? You Can Still Travel

 - Determine if prenatal care will be required abroad and, if so, who will provide it.
 Also, make sure prenatal visits requiring specific timing are not missed.
 Either bring records about your prenatal care or be familiar with the information.

-- Find out if blood is screened for human immunodeficiency virus (HIV) and hepatitis B at your destination.
+at your destination.
 And be sure you know your own blood type as well as those of your companions.

 - Talk to your doctor about getting vaccines appropriate for the time of year and location of travel.

 - If you will be at risk of contracting tuberculosis at your destination, receive skin testing before and after travel.